Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: General Stationary Spherically Symmetric Naked Singularities

 \subsection{Energy Conditions and Singular Spacetimes}

 For alternative gravity theories, the energy content of the spacetime may not be relevant.
-Nevertheless, within the context of general relativity (and theories that admit an equation of the form of the Einstein equation), the null and weak energy conditions can provide insight into which classes of singular spacetimes are relevant and which may be ``sick''.
+Nevertheless, within the context of general relativity (and theories that admit an equation of the form of the Einstein equation), the null and weak energy conditions can provide insight into which classes of singular spacetimes are relevant and which may be ``sick.''

-The consideration of energy conditions is motivated by \citet{Hawking92}, which proves that closed timelike curves (CTCs) cannot be produced by classical fields in compact regions of non-singular spacetimes without violating the weak energy condition and conjectures that a similar condition holds for localized violations for quantum fields (the ``chronology protection conjecture'').
-While \citet{Hawking92} does not apply in spacetime regions containing singularities, if we imagine that the naked singularity spacetime is the late-time evolution from non-singular initial conditions, then the weak energy condition is sufficient to ensure that CTCs do not appear prior to the singularity's formation.
+The consideration of energy conditions is motivated by \citet{Hawking92}, who proves that closed time-like curves (CTCs) cannot be produced by classical fields in compact regions of nonsingular spacetimes without violating the weak energy condition and conjectures that a similar condition holds for localized violations for quantum fields (the ``chronology protection conjecture'').
+In the intervening three decades, generic violations have been found of the various energy conditions and their analogs averaged over time-like or null geodesics for both quantum and classical fields \citep{Visser:2000}.
+One need not look to exotic spacetimes filled with wormholes and time machines for examples; such violations appear even in the modern standard cosmology due to dark energy \citep[see, e.g.,][]{Santos:2007}.
+Nevertheless, despite not being generic, energy conditions remain convenient due to the many spacetime features that may be proven once they are assumed to hold \citep[for an extensive, if brief, list see][]{Curiel:2014}.

+While the argument in \citet{Hawking92} does not apply in spacetime regions containing singularities, if we imagine that the naked singularity spacetime is the late-time evolution from nonsingular initial conditions, then the weak energy condition is sufficient to ensure that CTCs do not appear prior to the singularity's formation.
 Therefore, insofar as exotic matter (negative rest energy) and CTCs are unphysical, the null and weak energy conditions provide some guidance as to which spacetimes may be relevant (apart, of course, having a naked singularlity!).

 The Ricci tensor for the metric in \autoref{eq:metric} is diagonal and given by